Dr. Zhaoxue LU D. Med. & Ph D (China), LAc, Dipl. C.H. (NCCAOM)

 Dr. Lu has great strength in pain management with credentialing and membership of American Academy of Pain Management.
 He also has treated a wide range of disorders with the use of acupuncture, Chinese herbal medicine and Tui Na/Chinese massage.
 He is very successful in the treatment of the following disorders:

 Dr. Lu has authored

 many publications about Chinese Medicine in Chinese and English.
 He is

 also an active researcher with collaboration with OHSU and other

 institutions.
-Currently, he is one of the two Oregon research
+He was one of the two Oregon research

 Blinded Sham- and Waitlist-Controlled Trial of Acupuncture for Joint

 Symptoms Related to Aromatase Inhibitors in Women with Early Stage

 Breast Cancer.” led by Columbia University and funded by SWOG S1200.